brinkmanlab/globecorr/static/tutorial.md

 Please note that by leaving the "Globe Analysis" page, you will lose any customization that has been done to your correlation globe.

 To explore GlobeCorr, you can download our [sample datasets](/sample_small.csv) and follow along with the tutorial.
-You can also view a sample globe.
+You can also view a sample globe using the links below.
+Please see our [FAQ](#/faq) for more information.

 #### **Sample Globes**
 - [simple sample globe](#/globe?view=%2Fsample_small.csv)
 - [complex sample globe](#/globe?view=%2Fsample.csv)

-Please see our [FAQ](#/faq) for more information.

 ## **1. Upload your data**